Jaguar F-type review – performance and 0-60

 All F-types make good progress, but for 911-levels of performance, you’ll need the top-tier 567bhp R

 The F-type R’s headline figures are good for a 0-62mph in 3.7sec and a top whack of 186mph.
 A thunderous exhaust note is once again one of the F-type R’s party tricks, though it’s no longer quite so thunderous when you start it up each morning, thanks to a default quiet start function.
-This can be overridden by pressing the exhaust button before you start, or setting the car in Dynamic mode – and Jaguar was keen to remind us it’s as rowdy as ever at full throttle.
+This can be overridden by pressing the exhaust button before you start, or setting the car in Dynamic mode.

 P450s do the sprint to 62mph in a more leisurely 4.6sec regardless of whether power goes to two or four wheels, while the P300 takes a yawning 5.7sec.
-Performance from the P450 does reflect its laid back nature, and the torquey power delivery doubles down on this, but it’s the P300’s performance that’s actually more of a disappointment.
+Performance from the P450 reflects its laid back nature, it doesn't actually feel that 'fast', but always feels under-stressed and relaxed – the torquey power delivery doubles down on this.

-Progress is solid, but the four-cylinder has the same lethargic response familiar to other JLR products that share this engine.
+The issue isn't actually outright speed, though, rather the way the speed is delt, in having a similar lethargic response that is familiar from other JLR products that share this 296bhp-spec four-cylinder engine.
 Turbo lag can be an issue, but there also seems to be a hesitation to gain or drop revs, making the engine feel like it’s lubricated with golden syrup, rather than engine oil.

-This feeling is exacerbated by the short gear ratios that exaggerate the engine’s unresponsiveness, making the gearbox feel almost CVT-like as the engine only barely feels like it engages a gear properly before the next upshift.
-Flick it into manual mode and there is a more natural feeling to acceleration, but it still lacks the crisp throttle response we expect from four-cylinder engines found in hot hatchbacks, let alone £55k sports cars.
+This is exacerbated by the short gear ratios that exaggerate the engine’s unresponsiveness, making the gearbox feel almost CVT-like as the engine only barely feels like it engages a gear properly before the next upshift.
+Flick it into manual mode and there is a more natural feel to its acceleration, but it still lacks the crisp throttle response we expect from four-cylinder engines found in most hot hatchbacks, let alone £55k sports cars.